-The Health Insurance Portability and Accountability Act (HIPAA) was enacted by the U.S. Congress in 1996, because of the increasing need to address growing technological changes and the problems with standards that were arising from it.
+The Health Insurance Portability and Accountability Act (HIPAA) was enacted by the U.S. Congress in 1996, because of the increasing need to address growing technological changes and the problems with standards arising from it.
 With the introduction of HIPAA, health standards and privacy protections for individually identifiable health information (PHI) were standardized federally in a manner that would prevent the erosion of privacy owing to new technology.

 Part of HIPAA regulates group health plans and some individual health insurance policies.
 But the most commonly referenced part provides policies, procedures, and guidelines for preserving the privacy and security of PHI.
 It also identifies offenses related to healthcare, and sets out penalties for violating the rules.
 Compliance with HIPAA is mandatory when organizations deal with PHI in any way.
 HIPAA exists to protect the security and the privacy of patients and their information.
 The act covers both protections from breaches and the necessary steps that must be taken if a violation does occur.
 There are four important aspects of HIPAA compliance – the HIPAA Enforcement Rule, HIPAA Privacy Rule, HIPAA Security Rule, and HIPAA Breach Notification Rule.

 Transactional Email is a type of email sent to assist an agreed-upon interaction between a sender and recipient.
 In US Healthcare, this is often between a provider and a patient.
 Transactional Emails may also be called “triggered” emails because they can include any email that is generated by a patient’s interaction with a patient portal or smartphone app.
 In US Healthcare, common transactional email use cases include medication reminders, lab test results, medical proof of delivery, and billing reminders.

 HIPAA Compliant Transactional Email